protbox/RetroMap/README.md

 	-- let's say we wanted to make it so you had to jump on coins to collect them if col.other.is_coin and col.normal.y == -1 then col.other:collect()
+		world:remove_ent(col.other) -- remove_ent removes the entity from the world
 	end
 end
 ```